h-livv/geantpy/README.md

 # GeantPy

-### A Python framework for generating and analyzing Geant4 particle simulation datasets.
+### GeantPy is a Python framework for building, executing, and analyzing Geant4 simulations.

 GeantPy makes Geant4-based particle simulation more accessible by automating simulation workflows and generating structured ROOT datasets, enabling researchers to quickly generate, inspect, and analyze particle interaction data without extensive C++ development.